 Notice that the SNR is a strong function of the analog input frequency, not the clock frequency.
 The slope of the clock source edges can have a mild impact on SNR as well and is not taken into account for these estimates.
 For this reason, maximizing clock source amplitudes at the ADC clock inputs is recommended, though not required (faster slope is desirable for jitter-related SNR).
 For more information on clocking high-speed ADCs, see Application Note SLWA034, Implementing a CDC7005 Low Jitter Clock Solution For High-Speed, High-IF ADC Devices, on the Texas Instruments web site.
 Recommended clock distribution chips (CDCs) are the TI CDCE72010 and CDCM7005.
 Depending on the jitter requirements, a band pass filter (BPF) is sometimes required between the CDC and the ADC.
-If the insertion loss of the BPF causes the clock amplifier can be placed between the CDC and the BPF, as its harmonics and wide-band noise will be reduced by the BPF.
+If the insertion loss of the BPF causes the clock amplitude to be too low for the ADC, or the clock source amplitude is too low to begin with, an inexpensive amplifier can be placed between the CDC and the BPF, as its harmonics and wide-band noise are reduced by the BPF.

-Figure 75 represents a scenario where an LVCMOS single-ended clock output is used from a TI CDCE72010 with the clock signal path optimized for maximum amplitude and minimum jitter.
+Figure 45 represents a scenario where an LVCMOS single-ended clock output is used from a TI CDCE72010 with the clock signal path optimized for maximum amplitude and minimum jitter.
 The jitter of this setup is difficult to estimate and requires a careful phase noise analysis of the clock path.
 The BPF (and possibly a low-cost amplifier because of insertion loss in the BPF) can improve the jitter between the CDC and ADC when the jitter provided by the CDC is still not adequate.
 The total jitter at the CDCE72010 output depends largely on the phase noise of the VCXO/VCO selected, as well as from the CDCE72010 itself.